K-taiwan/node-reflection-1/README.md

 - Remember to run `npm install` to install all dependencies.

 ## Prompt
-You will be building a small full-stack application with two resources.
+You will be building a small full-stack application starting with one resource.
 We have built some of the base to get you started.

 ### Back End
 Your Models will include the following:

+- Student
+    - name: string
+    - email: string
+    - age: number
+    - hobbies: []

+#### Routes
+You will be creating Full CRUD functionality for Students.
+You will be handeling All of the following:
+- Index (Show all)
+- Show (Show One)
+- Update (Modify One)
+- Delete (Remove One)

+#### Bonus
+Add a Cohort resource with the following:

 - Cohort
     - name: string
     - description: string
     - startDate: date

+Using referencing add an array of cohorts to your Student Model

 - Student
     - name:string
     - email: string
     - cohorts: [ref:Cohort]
     - age: number

-Student resources must reference one or more cohorts in their data structure.

-#### Routes
-You will be creating Full CRUD functionality for Cohorts and Students.
-You will be handeling All of the following:
-- Index (Show all)
-- Show (Show One)
-- Update (Modify One)
-- Delete (Remove One)

-You will great a single route that will serve an index.html with a public folder.

 ### Front End